-Happy New Year!
-I hope your 2016 is off to a great start!
-As promised, I am sharing my DIY Mason Jar Toothbrush Holder with you.
-If you haven’t had a chance to see the full “Kids’ Bathroom Reveal”, you can hop on over and see it HERE.
+It is week 3 of the $100 Room Challenge and I am sharing my DIY Mason Jar Toothbrush Holder with you.
 To be completely fair, this idea is all over Pinterest, but each person seems to put their own twist on the idea; here’s mine…

 - Piece of wood, cut to a length and width of your choosing

 - Wide Mouth Mason Jars– I used 3, one for each child, but you can adjust to your needs

 - Hose Clamps– One for each mason jar

 - D Rings

 Directions: How to Make A Mason Jar Toothbrush Holder

 I was lucky enough to have a scrape piece of wood out in the garage, so I grabbed that and my hubby cut it to size.